mdanilakis/michalisdaniilakis.com/content/posts/deploying-a-microservice-with-ecs-and-fargate.md

   --capabilities CAPABILITY_NAMED_IAM
 ```

-All of our infrastructure should be provisioned within minutes and we should have access to the Service using the A record created in Route53.
+All of our infrastructure should be provisioned within minutes, and we should have access to the Service using the A record created in Route53.

-You can find the complete source of this guide [in GitHub](https://github.com/mdanilakis/spring-boot-docker/tree/ecs-fagate).
+You can find the complete source of this guide [on GitHub](https://github.com/mdanilakis/spring-boot-docker/tree/ecs-fagate).

 eof.